HiLab-git/FPL-plus/README.md

 # FPL-v2
-FPL-v2: Filtered Pseudo Label-based Unsupervised Cross-Modality Adaptation for 3D Medical Image Segmentation
+code for "FPL-v2: Filtered Pseudo Label-based Unsupervised Cross-Modality Adaptation for 3D Medical Image Segmentation" The code will be released soon after the article is accepted.